 Responsive design is already at its heels and there are reasons for that.
 Creating a beautiful responsive experience is crucial, these days, to let your audience feel engaged and connect with you on mobile devices.
-However, while designing a responsive website there are certain errors that webmasters commit, which yield them nothing, except wasting their efforts.
+However, when we talk about Responsive Design Mistakes, that webmasters commit, which yield them nothing, except wasting their efforts.
 After all, the nature of an intuitive and coherent mobile-optimized design dictates certain rules we are required to follow to make sure things won’t go wrong.

 In this article, we’ll look at several responsive design mistakes that you’re probably making and tips to ignore them.
 So, let’s start!

 1. Not Paying Attention to the User Behavior:

 It’s happened with many of us.
 Not analyzing the user behavior properly can put you in a big trouble, especially in terms of customer retention.
 When approaching responsive web design, it’s crucial to glean information about your user’s preferences, personality type, their tastes and interests, and so on to create a seamless mobile experience.
 An analysis is a critical tool, which reveals about the kind of mobile devices are used frequently, for what purpose devices are being used such as browsing, online shopping, etc. There are many lessons that designers can learn by understanding the user behavior, which ultimately encourages them to create a responsive design in a more sustainable way.

 This is probably one of the most common mistakes that designers make while creating a responsive website.
 There are so many online players who look at desktop version first, even though, it’s far easy to start with mobile screens.
 The reason why designers need to train themselves to think about mobile-first is that from the smaller screen and then scaling up the design for the desktop makes it easy to foresee any loophole that may arise to hamper the user experience.
 Things like breakdown points, navigation, information design, and unscalable information graphics are some common issues which can be fixed earlier through the mobile-first approach.